14 Scientific Benefits Of Kissing & Why It's Good For You

 4. Kissing is linked to a higher likelihood of orgasm for women.

-Women are more likely to have an orgasm when sex involves "deep kissing," a 2018 study found.
+Women are more likely to have an orgasm when sex involves "deep kissing," a 2018 study6 found.
 (More obviously, they were also more likely to reach orgasm with manual clitoral stimulation or oral sex involved.)
-Not everyone likes kissing during sex, but one 2007 study found just 14% of women would be open to sex without kissing compared to over half of men.
+Not everyone likes kissing during sex, but one 2007 study4 found just 14% of women would be open to sex without kissing compared to over half of men.

 5. Some people can orgasm from kissing alone.

-There are some recorded cases of people reaching orgasm from kissing alone.
+There are some recorded cases of people reaching orgasm from kissing alone7.
 Similar to the nipples, lips are densely packed with sensitive nerve endings, which is why they're considered an erogenous zone.

 "Orgasm typically—but not always—results from rhythmic stimulation of body parts with high concentrations of sensory receptors," Shepherd explains.
 However, she notes that orgasming from just kissing is "not likely.”
 But mix it in simultaneously with other forms of sexual stimulation?
 Now we're talking.